 We refer your application to an independent committee of experts (the Committee).
-For the 2019 AAIRH Grant Opportunity, the Committee may comprise national and international experts.
+For the Quality, Safety and Effectiveness of Medicine Use and Medicine Intervention by Pharmacists Grant Opportunity, the Committee will comprise national and international experts.

 The Committee will undertake the assessment in accordance with the CGRG's and consider your application on its merits, based on: